45 CFR 164.524 is a section of the HIPAA Privacy Rule that explains the standards regarding patient access to protected health information (PHI).

 PHI is any demographic information that can be used to identify a patient.
 Examples of PHI according to HIPAA regulation includes names, addresses, dates of birth, Social Security numbers, medical records, financial information, and full facial photographs, to name a few.

-The HIPAA CFR Privacy Rule gives specific standards for the use and disclosure of PHI in a number of scenarios.
+The HIPAA CFR Privacy Rule gives specific standards for the use and disclosure of PHI and patient access to records in a number of scenarios.
 There are standards governing the content of an organization’s Notice of Privacy Practices, HIPAA forms, and patient consent forms, to name a few.

 45 CFR 164.524 specifically deals with the HIPAA rules governing individual access to PHI.
 Below, we translate the policy from complicated legalese to give you a better understanding of what’s required for your health care practice to address this key element of HIPAA compliance and avoid HIPAA violations and breach fines.